truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 {{< trueimage src="/images/SCALE/DataProtection/GooglePhotosAPICopyIDandSecret.png" alt="Copy Client ID and Secret" id="Copy Client ID and Secret" >}}

 ## Configuring Rclone
-Download [rclone](https://rclone.org/downloads/) for your OS and open it in a command line utility following the [rclone installation instructions](https://rclone.org/install/).
+Download [rclone](https://rclone.org/downloads/) for your client OS and open it in a command line utility following the [rclone installation instructions](https://rclone.org/install/).
 The example photos in this article use Powershell in Windows OS.

 Enter `rclone config`, then enter `n` to create a new remote.